NnamdiDev/NnamdiDev/README.md

 🎓 Computer Science student @ University of the People
 🐍 Currently learning Python & Web Development (Meta Front-End Path)
-📱 Building skills from my phone while saving up for a laptop
-💡 Passionate about freelancing, tech, and future relocation to Germany 🇩🇪
 💻 This GitHub will document my full journey — from zero to career pro
 📚 Favorite Tools: freeCodeCamp, CS50, Coursera, GitHub
 📬 Reach me: nnamdistanleynnanna@gmail.com